 To use Fleet for central management, a Fleet Server must be running and accessible to your hosts.
-Deploying Fleet Server on-premises to work with a hosted Elasticsearch Service is one of several approaches to setting up Fleet Server.

 To deploy a self-managed Fleet Server on-premises to work with a hosted Elasticsearch Service, you need to: